 The very first thing a marketer should do is to define a clear Goal/objective (Sale, lead or generate brand awareness) for the account

-3) Keyword research: Keywords are the basic triggering event for an AdWords advert to show up at the SERP.
+Keywords are the basic triggering event for an AdWords advert to show up at the SERP.
 Therefore, it is required that the keywords should be in sync with the Products/Services offered by the business and then there are negative keywords on which you do not want your advert to appear.
 Example: An apparel company selling Suits should use keywords like: “buy Suits online”, “Shop Suits online” while using keywords like “Buy Jeans” or “Buy Tee Shirt” will not yield any result hence should be used as negative.

 Group similar keywords into categories (Ad Group) and then define the campaign.

 For example, if you are into apparels business, your campaign should define a category, “Suits” for example, then sub-divide the campaign into multiple ad groups based on the keyword categories/theme and add keywords accordingly.
-Best practice is to mirror your website categories and sub-categories into campaign and ad groups.
+Best practice is to mirror your website categories and sub-categories into campaigns and ad groups.

 Select a dedicated landing page that matches the keyword and the ad.
 A Poor experience will impact your Ad Rank and therefore your CPC and position in the ad auction.

-8) Remarketing: Mostly visitor don’t buy your service/product or sign up or submit their details in the first click, so you must create a remarketing list to retarget that user who have shown interest in your product or service.
+Mostly visitor don’t buy your service/product or sign up or submit their details in the first click, so you must create a remarketing list to retarget that user who have shown interest in your product or service.
 Create multiple remarketing lists based on the pages they have visited, based on their engagement.

 After setting up the campaigns and the tracking, below are the campaign setting you must follow for best results

-1) Negative Keywords/placements: You must refine your keywords list by adding and monitoring the keyword/placement which is bringing irrelevant traffic to the site and add them as the negative keyword/placement.
+You must refine your keywords list by adding and monitoring the keyword/placement which is bringing irrelevant traffic to the site and add them as the negative keyword/placement.

-2) Location setting: Add only those locations where you can reach & deliver as targeting unwanted location will only bring irrelevant traffic and will impact your account’s ROI.
+Add only those locations where you can reach & deliver as targeting unwanted location will only bring irrelevant traffic and will impact your account’s ROI.

-3) Bid adjustment: Make sure to adjust the bids at the device level, Geo Level, Demographic level which you consider are more relevant for your business.
+Make sure to adjust the bids at the device level, Geo Level, Demographic level which you consider are more relevant for your business.

-4) Frequency capping: In display campaign, you should set a frequency cap to limit the number of times you want to show your ad to your user.
+In-display campaign, you should set a frequency cap to limit the number of times you want to show your ad to your user.

 Initially set to the ‘rotate evenly’ setting so that each advert gets equal exposure and once the adverts have run for a certain time (1 week; say) change the ad rotation to ‘optimize for click’ or ‘optimize for conversion’.

-6) Exclusions: Look for search terms and placements bringing traffic to your site and add the irrelevant keywords and placements in the exclusion list.
+Look for search terms and placements bringing traffic to your site and add the irrelevant keywords and placements in the exclusion list.

 Make sure that you have added all possible relevant ad extensions to your ad group/campaign to pass additional information to your users.

-9) Campaign type: Create separate campaigns for Search and Display, it helps you to track visitor value and optimize conversion funnel for each campaign
+Create separate campaigns for Search and Display, it helps you to track visitor value and optimize conversion funnel for each campaign

-10) Keyword match type: Create separate ad group or campaign based on the keyword match type, as it helps you monitor how these match types are performing and you can adjust your budget or bids accordingly.
+Create separate ad group or campaign based on the keyword match type, as it helps you monitor how these match types are performing and you can adjust your budget or bids accordingly.